We all know that Google is the biggest search engine out there, and the top results get more than 67% of all the clicks.

 3. Write Quality Content

-Before you go on saying “what is Google indexing doing with content quality” you need to understand the relevance.
+Before you go on saying “What is Google indexing doing with content quality” you need to understand the relevance.

 Even though we can safely state that this should be a no-brainer, it’s still worth repeating: Google wants to deliver high-quality content to its users.

 That means that if you want your content to rank well, it needs to be well-written, informative, and answer the search intent (the user finds what they were looking for).
-There even exists AI tools that can assist you in creating content at a faster pace as well!
+There even exist AI tools that can assist you in creating content at a faster pace as well!

 4. Use Relevant SEO Keywords